manuelmartin-developer/react-simtip/README.md

 ## Storybook

-You can see the component in action in the [Storybook](https://react-simtip.manuelmartin.dev/).
+You can see the component in action and docs in the [Storybook](https://react-simtip.manuelmartin.dev/).

 ## Installation